OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 34\. **What we don’t own**: We do not own the items on Envato Market. our authors do.
 Items are uploaded at the direction of the author.
 So we cannot take responsibility for the quality, safety or legality of the items.
 We do not warrant that the items or any member content, code, data or materials available on or via the Envato Market do not infringe the intellectual property rights of a third party.
 (Each author provides promises to you directly when you purchase their item – see **section 23 - Warranties authors make**.)

 35\. **Copyright, trademark and intellectual property claims**: We respect the intellectual property rights of others and we require that authors do the same.
-If you believe that an item or member content infringes an intellectual property right (including copyright) please see the information in our Content Policy.
+If you believe that an item or member content infringes an intellectual property right (including copyright) please see the information in our Intellectual Property Policy.

-Our Content Policy is where you will find all the information relating to how we treat intellectual property on Envato Market including copyright and other rights.
+Our Intellectual Property Policy is where you will find all the information relating to how we treat intellectual property on Envato Market including copyright and other rights.

 36\. **Model and property releases**: Items are available for commercial use (unless stated otherwise by the Author on an item page).
 Authors are responsible for obtaining and keeping a model or property release if one is needed. please ask the author directly if you need a copy of a release.